The Invoice Header

 of disocunts you can give.
 The Item Discount (reached by pressing <F7>)

-Discount (reached by pressing <F9>) applies to all
+(reached by pressing <F9>) applies to all items in the

-items in the Invoice and is cumulative, i.e. it is in addition to the Item
+Invoice and is cumulative, i.e. it is in addition to the Item Discount.

-Paris sandals.
-Each of these normally sells for $69.95 ( the List Price)
+sandals.
+Each of these normally sells for $69.95 ( the List Price) but has

-to each of the two Rosy sandals.
-The Net Price is the price of the sandals
+each of the two Rosy sandals.
+The Net Price is the price of the sandals after

-after the discount is applied, in this case, $62.96.
-The Extended Price is
+the discount is applied, in this case, $62.96.
+The Extended Price is the

-the Net Price ($62.96) multiplied by the Item Quantity (2) and in this case
+Net Price ($62.96) multiplied by the Item Quantity (2) and in this case yields

-yields $125.91.
-The Verona boot does not have a discount and the Kalanda
+$125.91.
+The Verona boot does not have a discount and the Kalanda sandal

-sandal has a 15% discount.
-The subtotal for these four pieces of merchandise
+has a 15% discount.
+The subtotal for these four pieces of merchandise is

 On top of these Item Discounts, we see that the customer is receiving a Global Discount of 20% which is equal to $46.02 in this case.
 The Global Discount of 20% was applied to the Subtotal of $230.10.
 The Total amount ($202.50) is the Subtotal ($230.10) minus the Global Discount ($46.02) plus the Tax ($18.42).
 The printer driver can be designed to show any and all of these values on the Invoice that is printed.
 (See your XpertMart™ Authorized Dealer for help if you need to make any changes to your current printer driver).